naman16/cloud-security/docs/Deep Dive - AWS Organization Policies (Part 1).md

     }

-* Use “Deny” statements to enforce baseline security controls that you want to apply across your entire organization.
 * Use “Deny” statements with conditions to manage exceptions or enforce certain specific controls.
   * For example, you want to block all S3 actions if the requests are not made using secure transport protocol (HTTPS).
   ```json